PearlCxndy/Umwelt/README.md

 **3. Technical and Visual Research**</br>

 We explored different technologies and environments to bring our idea to life.
 Some early concepts included immersive domes and curved screen projections, inspired by projects like this immersive dome and curved screen projection in Unity.
 Eventually, we chose to use a rotating cube as our main interaction method, as it allowed us to clearly and interactively switch between different animal perspectives (game scenes).
+We were inspired by [this project](https://www.youtube.com/watch?v=oCwE5ayHgjM) we found online.
 The rotating cube idea was inspired by a project we found on YouTube using projection mapping with Unity, Leap Motion, and servo motors.
 We aimed to create a similarly immersive experience, potentially enhancing it with our own tech setup.
 ![Figma pics?]()